mate-academy/qa_pw_conduit_article_test_steps/README.md

 * *create an article without article description;*
 * *create an article without article text;*
 * *create an article without article tag;*
-2. Use as an example *createArticleWithoutRequiredFields.spec.js* test
+2. Use as an example *createArticleWithoutRequiredFields.spec.js* test.
-2. Please use the POM pattern for new test.
+3. Please use the POM pattern for new test.
-3. Please add a `test.step` for each method in the page classes;
+4. Please add a `test.step` for each method in the page classes;
-4. Re-run all your tests and make sure they pass after the updates.
+5. Re-run all your tests and make sure they pass after the updates.

 ## Task Reporting: